|Locust bean pods|

 Salep, Mastic, Gum Arabic, and Konjac Flour are specialty stabilizers used in Dondurma, a traditional taffy-like ice cream popular in Turkey and Azerbaijan.
 Also called Maraş, this ice cream is both chewy and resistant to melting.
 Salep (flour made from the root of the Early Purple Orchid), and Mastic (hardened sap the Mastic Tree) are traditional.
 Gum arabic (hardened sap of the Acacia Tree) and Japanese konjac flour (starch from the Konjac, aka Elephant Yam) are more readily available substitutes.
 A combination of gellan gum (a microbial gum like xanthan, which forms gels) and guar can also substitute.

 This is the same as the standard formula, but with the guar and carrageenan increased, and with soy lecithin added.
 Egg custard has thickening and stabilizing benefits, so its elimination requires a higher concentration of gums.
 The eggs also act as emulsfiers (see the next post).

 The lecithin content of this blend is equal to a large egg yolk.
 You could theoretically use less—as little as 1/3 this much.

-Most sorbets have no fat content and so have no need for emulsifiers.
-If you wish to make a sorbet with chocolate, nut butters, olive oil or other fatty ingredients, you may get smoother results by adding some lecithin (maybe start with 1.5g / Liter).
+Most sorbets have no fat content and don’t rely on a fat-based foam structure, so they have no need for emulsifiers.
+If you wish to make a sorbet with chocolate, nut butters, olive oil or other fatty ingredients, you may get smoother results by adding some lecithin (maybe start with 1g / Liter).

 We’ll look at all this in greater depth in a future post on sorbets.